Encodability Criteria for Quantum Based Systems: Process Calculi

-Rule~\qccsOperRule implements the application of a super-operator.
-It updates the state of the configuration as defined in Definition~\ref{def:superop}.
-To simplify the definition of a reduction semantics, we use (in contrast to \cite{ying:09}) the label $\tau$.
+Rule~\ruleOperOQS implements the application of a super-operator $ \opE $.
+It updates the state of the configuration by applying $ \opE $.
+To simplify the definition of a reduction semantics, we use (in contrast to \cite{YingFengDuanJi09}) the label $ \tau $.

-Rule \qccsInputRule ensures that the received qubits are fresh in the continuation of the input.
-The rules \qccsIntlRule and \qccsIntrRule forbid to receive qubits within parallel contexts that do posses this qubit.
-Rule \qccsResRule allows to do a step under a restriction.
-The other rules are self-explanatory.